Islamabad: Aerial transport

 Islamabad is connected to major destinations around the world and domestically through Islamabad International Airport (IIAP).
 The airport is the largest in Pakistan and is located south-west of Islamabad.
-The new airport inaugurated on 20 April 2018, spread over 19 square kilometers with 15 passenger boarding bridges, including facilities to accommodate two double-decker Airbus A380s, the world's largest airplane, 15 remote bays and 3 remote bays for Air cargo.
+The new airport inaugurated on 20 April 2018, spreads over 19 square kilometers with 15 passenger boarding bridges.
+It also includes facilities to accommodate two double-decker Airbus A380s, 15 remote bays and 3 remote bays for Air cargo.

 Public transport

 The Rawalpindi-Islamabad Metrobus is a 83.6 km bus rapid transit system operating in the Islamabad-Rawalpindi metropolitan area.
 The Metrobus network's first phase was opened on 4 June 2015, and stretches 22.5 kilometres between Pak Secretariat, in Islamabad, and Saddar in Rawalpindi.
-The second stage stretches 25.6 kilometres between the Peshawar Morr Interchange and New Islamabad International Airport and was inaugurated on 18th April 2022.
+The second stage stretches 25.6 kilometres between the Peshawar Morr Interchange and New Islamabad International Airport and was inaugurated on 18 April 2022.
 On 7 July 2022, the Green Line and Blue Lines were added to this Metrobus network.
 The system uses e-ticketing and an Intelligent Transportation System and is managed by the Punjab Mass Transit Authority.
-This service is very reliable and consistent, and the labour force as well as students are using this government provided service on a daily basis.
-It has reduced the time consumption by reducing the route.
-Now this bus service is being extended to more areas in Islamabad that include areas near G-13 and H-12.
-Work is being done to keep it along the Kashmir Highway.

-The city is served by Pakistan Railways at Islamabad railway station.
+The metro buses are widely used for commuting purposes by the labour force and students.

+Railway

+Islamabad railway station is located in sector I-9 in Islamabad, Capital Territory, Pakistan.
+The station appears as Margala on the Pakistan Railways website.